AngarosGamer/SaladMachineRenamer/README.md

 - In the top right of firefox, click the puzzle icon, then "Manage extensions"
 - Scroll to the bottom and click on "Find more add-ons"
-- In the search bar, look for <"Something">
+- In the search bar, look for `Salad's Machine Renamer`
+- Or use the direct link : https://addons.mozilla.org/en-US/firefox/addon/salads-machine-renamer/
+- Click "Add to Firefox"

 ##### Installing from source

-- Guide coming soon
+- Coming soon!

 ## Permissions & Security :lock: